HarshCasper/Rotten-Scripts/Questions_from_Project_Euler/README.md

 ![Image](euler_home.PNG)

-Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
+Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve

-This script written in Python, gets all the 700+ questions across 15 pages which is written into a CSV file.
+This script written in Python, gets all the 700+ questions across 15 pages which is written into a CSV file named Project_Euler.csv

 Beautiful Soup is used for scraping the URL : https://projecteuler.net/archives